What are the issues?

 - share the benefits arising from the use of genetic resources in a fair and equitable manner.

 The CBD requires parties to apply impact assessment to projects, programmes, plans and policies with a potential negative impact on biodiversity.
+In addition, a focus on mainstreaming biodiversity in the following sectors: infrastructure, mining, energy and regional development is required.

 Role of ESIA and SEA